Hugh of France (son of Robert II)

 The first Capetian King of France, Hugh Capet, had ensured his family's succession to the throne by having his son, Robert II, crowned and accepted as King during his own lifetime; father and son had ruled together as King thenceforth until Hugh Capet's death.
 Robert II, when his son was old enough, determined to do the same.
-Hugh Magnus was thus crowned King of France on 9/19 June 1017, and thenceforth ruled beside his father.
+Hugh Magnus was thus crowned King of France on 9/19 June 1017.
 However, when older, he rebelled against Robert.

 Hugh died, perhaps of a fall from his horse, at Compiègne in 1025 while preparing a rebellion against his father, aged around 18 years old.

 Rodulfus Glaber was fulsome in his praise of the young king, writing: "My pen cannot express all of the great and good qualities that he showed...in all things he was better than the best.
 No elegy can ever equal his merits."

-As a King of France, he would be numbered Hugh II; however, he is rarely referred to as such as he predeceased his father.
+If he avoided the accident and became King of France, he would be numbered Hugh II; and the whole history of France in the whole Middle Ages would have been different.
+However, he is rarely referred to as such as he predeceased his Father.